jvillste/zettelkasten/value types.md

 - struct: fixed length sequence of attribute values

 # named value type instances
 Some value type instances may need further specification on how the values should be interpreted.
-Such type instances may be given an entity id by with they are refered to.
+Such type instances may be given an entity id by which they are refered to.
 This entity id is called the name of the type instance.

 A 32 bit integer is just a number, but it may be typed with a named type instance that declares that it represents a unix epoch.